 NIM is based on Medicare interstate change of address information with adjustments for defence personnel not covered by Medicare.
 NIM in the NT is highly volatile and it typically detracts from population growth.
-In the year to September 2018, there was a net loss of 3,920 people from the NT to other jurisdictions, a significantly greater loss than the 20‑year NIM average loss of 1,272 people annually and the largest 12 month loss in the available time series, which dates back to 1981-82.
+In 2018, there was a net loss of 4,216 people from the NT to other jurisdictions, a significantly greater loss than the 20‑year NIM average loss of 1,325 people annually and the largest 12 month loss in the available time series, which dates back to 1981-82.

 These NIM flows are relatively modest in comparison with the component flows of people that move to and from the NT each year, typically averaging between 15,000 and 17,000 people per annum, both arriving and departing (Chart 4).
 These movements are concentrated within the non‑Aboriginal population, with most Aboriginal population movements limited to within the NT.
-In the year to September 2018, 165 fewer people arrived in the Territory from interstate than the same time last year, while there were 639 more departures.
+In 2018, 71 fewer people arrived in the Territory from interstate than the same time last year, while there were 1,024 more departures.

 The Territory generally has a much higher churn of migrants moving in and out than any other jurisdiction.

-Chart 5 shows the annual turnover (total migration) for 2017 of all state/territory populations as compared to net migration over the same period.
+Chart 5 shows the annual turnover (total migration) for 2017-18 of all state/territory populations as compared to net migration over the same period.
 Total migration (%) is the sum of overseas and interstate arrivals and departures as a proportion of state/territory population, and net migration (%) is the difference between overseas and interstate arrivals and overseas and interstate departures as a proportion of state/territory population.
-In 2017, the Territory and the Australian Capital Territory (ACT) reported rates of churn (total migration) far higher than the states, which all had a turnover rate of around 6 per cent.
-However, unlike the ACT, the Territory and Western Australia were the only jurisdictions to report a net outflow of overseas and interstate migrants.
+In 2017-18, the Territory and the Australian Capital Territory (ACT) reported rates of churn (total migration) far higher than the states, which all had a turnover rate of around 6 per cent.
+However, unlike the ACT, the Territory was the only jurisdiction to report a net outflow of overseas and interstate migrants.

 NOM has been a positive contributor to population growth in the NT over the past 20 years and, while more volatile than natural increase, is substantially more stable than NIM.
-In the year to September 2018, NOM added 737 people to the NT’s population, below the 20‑year annual average of 1,495 persons.
+In 2018, NOM added 526 people to the NT’s population, below the 20‑year annual average of 1,455 persons.

 Greater Darwin’s population decreased by 0.1% in 2017‑18, with the decline mostly concentrated in Darwin city and its surrounding suburbs.
 In contrast, the population of the rest of the NT increased by 0.2%. with the population decline widespread across the region.
 Prior to the most recent data release, Darwin’s population growth had outperformed the rest of NT every year for over a decade (Chart 11).
 Greater Darwin’s population is likely to continue to decline into 2018-19 as the Ichthys LNG project, based in Darwin, reduces it labour force as it transitions from the construction to the operational phase.